 Motion Sickness and Dizziness

 The theme parks have so many different kinds of rides, including ones that could make you a bit dizzy.
 (Think along the lines of simulation rides, spinning rides and roller coasters.)
 For those who are more prone to motion sickness, there are a few things you can do to try to avoid it.
 Take an over-the-counter pill, such as Dramamine the night before your visit to get it into your system, or acquire and apply a prescription-only Scopolamine patch.
 If you prefer a more natural approach, try ginger root supplements and watch what you eat!
 Stay away from greasy or heavy foods and stick to bland foods like pretzels, crackers or a simple sandwich.
-If a ride with a screen makes you feel ill, try closing your eyes.
+If a ride with a screen makes you feel ill, try closing your eyes (EXCEPT on the Orange Team experience on Mission: SPACE where closing your eyes will actually throw off your equilibrium and make the motion sickness worse).

 A subset of motion sickness, nausea is a common ailment at the theme parks.
 Think of all of that delicious (but gut-bomb-esque) food we all look forward to, and you'll quickly understand how those beloved treats can turn on you.
 Stick with light, healthy food and pepper in your favorite treats in moderation.
 Rather than eating two or three large meals (ahem, buffet, family or all-you-care-to-eat style), aim for four or five smaller or shared meals to keep from getting weighed down and stay light on your feet.